ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 {:#architecture}

 The following diagram outlines the system's high-level architecture.
 For this example, an [existing WordPress application](highly-available-and-scalable-web-application.html) been selected that contains multiple VM's with a MySQL database server, File Storage, and a load balancer.
-Below you see two architecture digram, first you will look at the existing application digram and then explain how to map that when moving to Kubernetes.
+Below you see two architecture diagram.
+First, you will look at the existing application diagram and then explain how to map that when moving to Kubernetes.